Festival History

 The 2005 Inaugural Season featured four performances of Sondheim’s Sweeney Todd in the Kirby Theatre at the Lawrenceville School.
 The Concordia Chamber Players gave the first of 17 consecutive annual concerts.

-In 2006, the Festival staged a production of Puccini’s Madama Butterfly, plus the Gian Carlo Menotti musical The Old Maid and the Thief.
+In 2006, the Festival staged a production of Puccini’s Madama Butterfly, plus Gian Carlo Menotti's one-act opera The Old Maid and the Thief.
 Two genres were added: Jazz and Orchestra Concert.

 Festival opera productions moved to McCarter Theatre in Princeton in 2007 for Bizet’s Carmen.
 The Spanish-themed season included the musical Man of La Mancha and introduced two new genres: Dance (a flamenco company) and Piano Recital.